Real observers solving imaginary problems: Discussion

 In \cite{Chandrasekaran:2022cip}, a type II$_1$ algebra of observables was defined for an observer with a clock.
 In that description, the entropy is only defined up to an overall additive constant.
-This computation suggests that there is some sense in which that discussion is an approximation to a computation that involves a finite dimensional matrix type algebra, whose overall dimension is given by ${\cal Z}_{\rm Count}$.
+It is natural to wonder whether that discussion is an approximation to a computation that involves a finite dimensional matrix type algebra, whose overall dimension is given by $|{\cal Z}_{\rm Count}|$.
 We should emphasize that \cite{Chandrasekaran:2022cip} gives an actual construction of the algebra of observables they use to compute their entropy.
 The object we defined here as ${\cal Z}_{\rm Count} $ is only defined gravitationally and we have not given an explicit Hilbert space realization for it.
-We leave that as an exercise for the reader!.

 Previous work had identified the sphere partition function \nref{EuclPart} as a count of states \cite{Gibbons:1977mu}.
 The problem with that is the pesky factors of $i$ in \nref{EuclPart}.
-We have shown here that these factors are naturally removed if we include the observer and we think of \nref{ZcountFin} as the appropriate count of states.
+We have shown here that some of these factors are naturally removed if we include the observer and we think of \nref{ZcountFin} as the appropriate count of states.

-It is not clear to us whether this entropy should be viewed as a fine grained or coarse grained entropy.
-Our only point is that by including the observer we get a nicer quantity from the Eucidean computation.
-This was inspired by the observation in \cite{Chandrasekaran:2022cip} that by including the observer we get a well defined Hilbert space and algebra of observables.